 I love making functional pottery.
-I want to share my work and create daily rituals amongst my collectors and admirers.
+I want to share my work and create daily rituals among my collectors and admirers.
 I am constantly fulfilled every day that I can turn a ball of clay into something that someone can treasure.
 As I work at my wheel, I imagine my pots being used at a fancy dinner party with cake stands and flower vases decorating the table; or perhaps a favorite mug being filled with hot, steaming coffee or warm tea.
 My inspiration comes from nature, specifically flowers and the way their petals unfold and the infinite patterns they make.
 I always have a camera with me in case I see an interesting flower or beautiful bird.
-I look at antique and historical pottery, glassware and other current potter’s work to inspire and energize my own work.
+I look at antique and historical pottery, glassware and other current potters’ work to inspire and energize my own work.
 I am very lucky to be able to wake up every morning and do what I love to do.
 I have always been a maker and I will always be one.

 I use porcelain clay that is malleable and soft; it responds to the lightest of touch and can be altered until dried, then fired to create a hard permanent object.
 My forms are wheel thrown, trimmed, and manipulated.
 I apply a scalloped ruffle around each piece which creates an area for glaze to collect, resulting in variation from matte to glossy and breaking up surface.
 With a surgical knife, between each scallop, I draw vertical lines down the piece.
 The glaze breaks around these lines usually resulting in a lovely separation breaking up the surface.
 My glaze pallet consists of blues, greens, oranges and browns which I spray on in multiple layers and fire in a gas kiln to cone ten in an oxidized atmosphere.

 When I was little, I would play in the creek beds behind our house in Rockwall, Texas, fishing for crawdads and making mud sculptures.
 I have always loved making things, no matter what the material.
 Growing up, I knew I wanted to be an artist so I would practice drawing.
-I took a drawing and painting class during high school and community college; but it wasn’t until I transferred to the University of North Texas in 2002 that I took my first ceramics class.
+I took drawing and painting classes during high school and community college; but it wasn’t until I transferred to the University of North Texas in 2002 that I took my first ceramics class.
 It did not take long before I fell in love with the process, the environment, and clay.
 I had only made a few hand-built sculptures before I declared myself a ceramics major and in 2005, I graduated with a BFA.

 In 2011, I completed a MFA in Ceramics at UNT.
-I was a resident artist at Center Street Clay in Sandwich, Illinois one summer during my graduate studies, where I worked with Steven Hill, who is a renowned artist known for his spraying techniques; whiche I’ve adopted and incorporated in to my glazing process.
+I was a resident artist at Center Street Clay in Sandwich, Illinois one summer during my graduate studies, where I worked with Steven Hill, who is a renowned artist known for his spraying techniques; which I’ve adopted and incorporated in to my glazing process.

 In August 2011, I moved to Riverside, California.
-I have set up a studio in the garage where I continue to make work and show nationally.
+I set up a studio in the garage where I continued to make work and show nationally.
 In May 2012, I was invited to Art of the Pot in Austin, Texas for their 9th Annual Mother’s Day Studio Tour and Sale.
 I have taught classes at the American Museum of Ceramic Art, in Pomona, CA as well as, Ceramic Services in Ontario, CA.